signalogic/SigSRF_SDK/mediaTest_readme.md

 The -dN command line argument specifies options and flags.
 Here are some of the key ones:

-> 0x01 dynamic sessions<br>
+> 0x01 enable dynamic sessions<br>
 > 0x08 enable stream group ASR<br>
 > 0x10 use packet arrival times.
 Omit if input packets (e.g. pcap file) have no arrival timestamps, or timestamps are incorrect<br>
 > 0x400 enable stream groups<br>
 > 0x800 enable wav output<br>
 > 0x40000 enable analytics mode<br>
 > 0x80000 use a queue balancing algorithm to determine the packet push rate<br>

+Note that options and flags may be combined together.

 ### Packet Log